Events Hero Image

 Spring Fever!
 U-Pick Tulips, Crabs, Strawberries in Dorchester County

-Outdoor Activities
+Food & Drink Outdoor Activities

-Spring has arrived in Dorchester County on Maryland’s Eastern Shore, bringing warmer weather, blooming landscapes, and many opportunities to explore.
 Whether you’re a nature lover, a history buff, or someone who simply enjoys being outdoors, here are five ways to capture the spirit of spring in Dorchester!

 TIP: Hyatt Regency Chesapeake Bay Resort has a spring special with 20% off room rates for stays booked til June 1, 2026.
 Use offer code SPRING.